galombardi/method_HtSSM_aDDM/README.md

-# Method for fitting HtSSM and aDDM with Jags
+# Method for fitting HtSSM and HaDDM with Jags

 ## Before running